Lewington-pitsos/ml/bag_o_tricks/tabular.md

 # To Try:

+- find variables that are highly correlated with each other (something like 0.8+) and drop the one that is less correlated with the target

 - impute using fuzzy knn

-- combine the predictions of multiple models for best results.

 - Bayesiean Principle Component Analysis

 # Dubious

+- make the bad_val indicator variable columns according to jeremy

-- auto-generating lots of dubious features is helpful
+- auto-generating lots of dubious features is helpful??

-- intuitive feature engineering is sometimes required